SaumyaG1999/Recommendation-System/README.md

 # IBM Recommendation-System
-This project is a part of the Data Science Nanodegree by [Udacity](https://www.udacity.com/).
+This project is a part of the [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) by [Udacity](https://www.udacity.com/).

 ## Project Motivation
-In this project, you will build a recommendation engine based on the user-item interaction.
+In this project, you will analyze the interactions that users have with the articles on the IBM Watson Studio platform and build a recommendation engine based on the user-item interaction.

 ## I. Exploratory Data Analysis
 Before making recommendations of any kind, you will need to explore the data you are working with for the project.
 Dive in to see what you can find.
 There are some basic, required questions to be answered about the data you are working with throughout the rest of the notebook.
 Use this space to explore, before you dive into the details of your recommendation system in the later sections.